francisdaigle/llama-2-lang-chain-chatbot/README.md

 ## Description

 This chatbot utilizes the `meta-llama/Llama-2-7b-chat-hf` model for conversational purposes.
-By accessing and running cells within `chatbot_1_0_0.ipynb` on Google Colab, users can initialize and interact with the chatbot in real-time.
+By accessing and running cells within `chatbot.ipynb` on Google Colab, users can initialize and interact with the chatbot in real-time.
 This simple demonstration is designed to provide an effective and concise example of leveraging the power of the Llama 2 model for chatbot applications.

 ## Setup on Google Colab